 Jerry is the best choice for teen drivers

-With Jerry, the process of buying car insurance has been reverse-engineered to maximize great coverage and awesome savings.
+Jerry, the process of buying car insurance has been reverse-engineered to maximize great coverage and awesome savings.
 Sign up in just 45 seconds and choose from competitive rates from some of the country’s top insurers, including State Farm, Progressive, Allstate, and Travelers.
 Using our

-“This app deserves more than 5 stars.
-It is SO EASY and the results are SO GOOD.
-I gave very little info, it pulled up all my existing insurance info, and showed me how to get the same insurance for less.
-I am personally saving around $1,400/year with my new insurance, and the entire process (including follow-ups to sign the documents from the insurance companies) took less than an hour!”— Satisfied Jerry User
+"This app deserves more than 5 stars.
+I am personally saving around $1,400/year with my new insurance, and the entire process (including follow-ups to sign the documents from the insurance companies) took less than an hour!"— Satisfied Jerry User